-Figure 1: Distribution of operating mode (S3A: left; S3B: right)
+Figure 1 : Distribution of operating mode (S3A: left; S3B: right)

-The distribution has slightly changed with respect to previous cycle due to update of calibration timeline of the 1st March 2018.
+The distribution has slightly changed with respect to the beginning of the mission due to update of calibration timeline of the 1st March 2018.
 Before the update, a calibration sequence is 9s long composed of and occurs 3 times per orbit.
 After that update, the calibration sequences are much shorter (~0.6s) but occurs every 30 seconds.
 Moreover, due to more frequent calibration, the monitoring measurements are no longer needed to monitore the noise diode.